 Remembering what my mother said, I force out a "Fine."

 So we crawl back out into the vast, empty desert.
-We need to get far enough, because the prey know to stay away from the outcrops.
-That's where their predator lives.
+We need to get far enough, because the prey know to stay away from the rocks.
+That's where their predators live.
 Mum must be right.
 At least we never need to worry about being eaten.
 The other Pokémon have a much tougher life.

 "Nova, who are you going to pick as your mate?"
 Vie suddenly asks.

+She fidgets slightly.
 "Well, I heard my brothers talking about finding a mate.
-Some wanted to find Flygon from Lyrl, or even the ones living in the wild.
+Some wanted to find Flygon from Lyrl, or even someone from those living in the wild.
 I heard that and thought it would be too bothersome.
 Why not pick someone that's actually close to you and knows you well?
-So, I think we should be mates when we grow up."
+What I mean is… I think we should be mates when we grow up."

 Mates?
 Well, I don't see why not.
 She's my best friend, and I don't know who else I'd choose anyway.

 A strange patch of red and blue are moving in the sky, towards the Shallows.
-It's only a few seconds before I realise that they are Salamence.
+It's a few seconds before I recognize that they are Salamence.